 CONAN: So Timothy Messer-Kruse, you have to wait until enough of your rivals cite your work for it to become the preponderance of opinion.

-MESSER-KRUSE: Well, and I wonder if citing is sufficient here in this case because the majority or minority opinion, the undo-weight policy, as they describe it, I mean, I think it could be enforced in a way that really blocks new scholarship over a longer period of time.
+MESSER-KRUSE: Well, and I wonder if citing is sufficient here in this case because the majority or minority opinion, the undue-weight policy, as they describe it, I mean, I think it could be enforced in a way that really blocks new scholarship over a longer period of time.